Most claims in relation to termination of employment fall into three categories:

-For a person who has applied for a remedy for unfair dismissal, the first step is usually to have a telephone conciliation conference with the employer and a FWC conciliator.
-In a conciliation conference, each A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. can negotiate in an informal manner and can explore the possibility of reaching an agreed settlement.
+For a person who has applied for a remedy for unfair dismissal, the first step is usually to have a telephone conciliation conference with the employer and a Fair Work Commission conciliator.
+In a conciliation conference, each party can negotiate in an informal manner and can explore the possibility of reaching an agreed settlement.

-If a matter is not resolved at a conciliation conference, then it usually proceeds to A form of alternative dispute resolution where the parties appoint an independent person (an arbitrator) to sort out their dispute.
-Arbitration is often the method choose to solve commercial construction and shipping disputes.
-It is less formal than a court hearing.
-An arbitrator’s decision is final and generally cannot be appealed. (often called a ‘hearing’).
-Unlike in a conciliation conference, a decision is imposed on the parties at the conclusion of a FWC hearing.
+If a matter is not resolved at a conciliation conference, then it usually proceeds to arbitration (often called a ‘hearing’).
+Unlike in a conciliation conference, a decision is imposed on the parties at the conclusion of a Fair Work Commission hearing.

-The FW Act gives the FWC considerable Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. in relation to the method of finalising claims.
-Appeals to a full bench of the FWC can be made where there has been an error of law or a significant error of fact (s 400 FW Act).
+The FW Act gives the Fair Work Commission considerable discretion in relation to the method of finalising claims.
+Appeals to a full bench of the Fair Work Commission can be made where there has been an error of law or a significant error of fact (s 400 FW Act).

-In an unfair dismissal matter, the FWC can only award costs against an applicant if an application was made vexatiously or without reasonable cause, or if it should have been apparent to the applicant that the application had no reasonable prospect of success (s 611 FW Act).
+In an unfair dismissal matter, the Fair Work Commission can only award costs against an applicant if an application was made vexatiously or without reasonable cause, or if it should have been apparent to the applicant that the application had no reasonable prospect of success (s 611 FW Act).

-In an unfair dismissal matter, the FWC can only award costs against a (1) A defendant in a civil case that has been appealed to a higher court.
-(2) A person against whom some originating motion has been issued by an applicant.
-See also appellant. if the response to an application was made vexatiously or without reasonable cause, or if it should have been apparent to the respondent that the response had no reasonable prospect of success (s 611).
+In an unfair dismissal matter, the Fair Work Commission can only award costs against a respondent if the response to an application was made vexatiously or without reasonable cause, or if it should have been apparent to the respondent that the response had no reasonable prospect of success (s 611 FW Act).

-Generally, costs in a matter under the FW Act, including an unfair dismissal application, can be awarded to a party if the other party caused those costs to be incurred because of an unreasonable act or omission of the other party in connection with the conduct or continuation of the matter (s 400A).
+Generally, costs in a matter under the FW Act, including an unfair dismissal application, can be awarded to a party if the other party caused those costs to be incurred because of an unreasonable act or omission of the other party in connection with the conduct or continuation of the matter (s 400A FW Act).

 Costs can be awarded against a lawyer where the lawyer caused the other party to incur costs by some unreasonable act or omission.
-Or because the lawyer encouraged a person to start, continue or respond to a matter when it should have been apparent to the lawyer that the person had no reasonable prospects of success (s 401).
+Or because the lawyer encouraged a person to start, continue or respond to a matter when it should have been apparent to the lawyer that the person had no reasonable prospects of success (s 401 FW Act).

 Common law claims for wrongful dismissal

-Employees who are not entitled to bring proceedings for unfair dismissal (see ‘People protected from unfair dismissal’, above) may still be entitled to bring proceedings elsewhere for the wrongful termination of their contract of employment.
+Employees who are not entitled to bring proceedings for unfair dismissal (see ‘People protected from unfair dismissal’ under ‘Unfair dismissal under the Fair Work Act’, above) may still be entitled to bring proceedings elsewhere for the wrongful termination of their contract of employment.

 If a contract is for a fixed period, it terminates when that period expires; no special notice is required.
-If a contract is for a fixed period and the contract is terminated by the employer before the end of the fixed period, the employee may be able to To take legal action in a civil case. for A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. relating to the remainder of the fixed period.
-This is only the case if the employee can show that the employer did not have a good reason to terminate the contract early.
+If a contract is for a fixed period and the contract is terminated by the employer before the end of the fixed period, the employee may be able to sue for damages relating to the remainder of the fixed period.
+This will not occur if the contract contains a provision allowing earlier termination for cause and the employer can show that it had a valid, lawful reason to terminate the employment contract.